Korean Augmentation to the United States Army: Selection process

-To become a KATUSA, eligible Korean draftees who've demonstrated a minimum level of English-language proficiency by achieving minimum passing scores on standardized English tests.
+To become a KATUSA, eligible Korean draftees must demonstrate a minimum level of English-language proficiency by achieving minimum passing scores on standardized English tests.
 There are eight different exams, and people can choose one from them.
 The eight exams are: TOEFL, TOEIC, TEPS, G-TEP LEVEL 2, FLEX, OPIC, TOEIC SPEAKING and TEPS SPEAKING.
 Typically, the three most popular exams people take are TOEFL, TOEIC, TEPS, and the minimum scores for getting into the lottery are 83 for TOEFL, 780 for TOEIC, and 690 for TEPS.
-They may apply through the Military Manpower Administration(MMA), upon which their name is entered into a lottery system.
-As the selection process is completely random, all eligible candidates have an equal chance of winning.
+KATUSA candidates may apply through the Military Manpower Administration (MMA), upon which their name is entered into a lottery system.
+Conscripts with qualifying test scores are selected on a random basis by the Korean government, with all eligible candidates having an equal chance of winning.
 Applicants may only apply once.

-Qualified Korean draftees who demonstrate a high level of English fluency and aptitude via a standardized written exam (usually the TOEIC) may apply for a KATUSA slot.
-Conscripts with qualifying test scores are selected on a random basis via lottery by the Korean government.
-Once selected, KATUSAs must complete six-weeks of ROK Army basic training.
-A brief orientation and OJT is conducted by the U.S. Army before they begin their full-time duty with a United States Army unit garrisoned in Korea for the duration of their military service.
+Once selected, KATUSAs must complete six weeks of ROK Army basic training.
+A brief orientation and OJT is conducted by the United States Army before they begin their full-time duty with a U.S. Army unit garrisoned in Korea for the duration of their military service.

 The number of candidates vying for an available opening is extremely high because many soldiers believe that the U.S. Army is less abusive and more professional in its training and treatment of soldiers compared with the ROK Army, and that junior enlisted personnel receive better treatment, have more educational opportunities (especially with regards to learning English), experience a higher standard of living, and have an overall better quality of life than their ROK counterparts.
 In 2012, roughly 3,400 KATUSA soldiers served with 25,000 United States Forces Korea (USFK), versus 4,800 in 2005 and 11,000 in 1968.
 As the number of U.S. soldiers in South Korea decreases, the number of KATUSA soldiers is decreasing as well.
 The ratio of KATUSA soldiers to U.S. soldiers is roughly 1:10.